stephanemartinw/responsible-wordpress-with-tachyons/README.md

 Install and activate both theme and plugin in your WordPress project.
 In the Wistiti plugin settings, activate the elements you need.

-Create then a child theme and start building your theme by :
+Start from the Wistiti child theme (mywistiti) and start building your theme by :

-* building your custom templates or pages (for that use Wistiti's elements shortcodes and tachyons classes.)
+* building your custom templates or pages.
+For that, use Wistiti's elements shortcodes and tachyons classes.
 * overriding Wistiti's elements templates to fit your specific needs.
+* extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
+And share them and contribute here to allow other wistitis to use your new great features !
 * adding content via the generated custom post types interfaces.